bureau-of-archieves/simpleshop/readme.md

  * Display and upload of image.
  * Fix the many problems in error handling in JavaScript.
  * Improve validation messages.
+ * Trim unnecessary parts of the request before posting json.

 Future Todo List
 -----------
  * Add Spring Security.